 The work of 3ie is overseen by a Board of Commissioners, which is elected by the members.
 The board comprises ten members, representing different backgrounds, including policymakers from developing countries and high-profile leaders in evaluation and evidence-informed decision-making who help promote 3ie.

 Board of Commissioners

-Ruth Levine, a development economist and expert in international development, global health and education, serves as the director of the William and Flora Hewlett Foundation’s Global Development and Population programme.
+Ruth Levine, is a development economist and expert in international development, global health and education> She served as the director of the William and Flora Hewlett Foundation’s Global Development and Population programme.